openzipkin/b3-propagation/README.md

 # Showcase: propagation from an Apache reverse proxy

-Zipkin users were <a href="https://github.com/openzipkin/zipkin/issues/1479">wondering</a> if it is possible to start B3 propagation from an Apache reverse proxy. @adammichalik came up with a <a href="https://github.com/openzipkin/zipkin/issues/1479#issuecomment-682639979">clever</a> way to accomplish this, using Apache modules only:
+Zipkin users were <a href="https://github.com/openzipkin/zipkin/issues/1479">wondering</a> if it is possible to start B3 propagation from an Apache reverse proxy. [adammichalik](https://github.com/adammichalik) came up with a <a href="https://github.com/openzipkin/zipkin/issues/1479#issuecomment-682639979">clever</a> way to accomplish this, using Apache modules only: